 Submitting your charge of discrimination can be complicated, as the EEOC often requires you to attend an in-person interview to talk through the details of your complaint.
-DoNotPay has the answer, though—with our help, you can file your charge of discrimination in a few clicks!
+DoNotPay has the answer, though—with our help, you can !

 DoNotPay is the expert at making your life simpler, and dealing with the EEOC is no exception.